 Flowers layered at the top of 16- to 24-inch stems.
-Flowers in May and June.
+Flowers in May and June are especially valuable for bumble bees.
 Dried gray seed stalks add interest during the summer.
 Fall and winter foliage hugs the soil surface like a ground cover.

 Native Plant Database